alexandrecg/SID/README.md

 # SID
 SID stands for Swirl Injector Design.
-This project originated from some of the codes I've developed for my graduation work.
+This project originated from some of the codes I've developed for my undergraduate thesis.

 The original concept of the software developed in this project contemplates 3 tools.